davea42/searchgnucash/README.md

 These are
 programs to allow more targeted searches from a GnuCash (the GNU accounting program) data file.
-It is a full double-entry bookkeeping system.
+GnuCash is a full double-entry bookkeeping system.

 While GnuCash has many very useful report options its reports do not seem useful for dealing with some kinds of problems one encounters in doing the bookkeeping.
-Such as reconciling a transaction with many entries on a credit card for a month with the report from the credit card company.
+For example, reconciling a transaction with many entries (called 'splits') on a credit card for a month with the report from the credit card company.
+Or when one thinks one's own typo (possibly in a date) has caused a tranaction to move to an unexpected place and you need to find it.
 Issues like this motivated writing this code.

 See www.gnucash.org